brentius/warren-botfett/README.md

 - ⏱ Fetches real-time and historical stock data via Alpaca
 - 💡 Signal generation with customizable trading strategies
 - 📊 Backtesting engine to simulate portfolio performance
-- 🧠 Ranking system to select top tickers from a watchlist
+- 🧠 Ranking system to select top tickers from a watchlist and to replace the bottom tickers
 - 🧯 Risk management to avoid extreme losses
 - 🧪 Paper/live trading via Alpaca's broker API

+## TODO:

+- [ ] Add a web UI
+- [ ] Add email alerts for trades
+- [ ] Improve strategy optimization with machine learning